 I have suggested to organizations that have popular projects that are nearing end-of-life to make them open source and have given them guidance on which licenses are best and communicated to the them the benefits of becoming an open source supporter.

 In the past I have worked on analyzing where performance is lagging in products, and have researched, planned and implemented solutions to improve performance.
 End users especially for websites and web apps expect snappy performance, today this is true for both retail/consumer and business software.

 I have presented at the Toronto Node.js meetup on the topic of performance improvements with Node.js and AngularJS web framework.
 I recommended and implemented changes to decrease website load times and made further recommendations to the CTO to gain more performance.

 In another instance, I analyzed which product pages of an eCommerce site were heavily popular with customers and made recommendations to improve the sales funnel such as creating a micro-site for the popular category and products and increasing the advertising budget.

 More recently I have examined the workflow in an Agile/SCRUM organization and recommended process improvements to decrease the time required for testing and quality assurance.
 Furthermore, I recommended and implemented a virtual machine for developers that decreased the ramp-up time from one week to less than one day.
 The virtual machine environment has been successfully used by quality assurance testers, product designers, mobile developers and web developers at the organization to quickly get up and running and developing/testing/designing.

-I am member of the ACM (Association of Computing Machinery) because I believe computer science research and practice are vital foundations for the software development industry: the FSF (Free Software Foundation) because without free/libre software and open source we wouldn’t be able to massively reuse code and ideas and reduce costs; and recently become a member of PMI (Project Management Institute) in preparation to take the PMP exam.
+I am member of the ACM (Association of Computing Machinery) because I believe computer science research and practice are vital foundations for the software development industry: the FSF (Free Software Foundation) because without free/libre software and open source we wouldn’t be able to massively reuse code and ideas and reduce costs; and recently become a member of PMI (Project Management Institute) in preparation to take the CAPM exam.